kartikey-codes/LMS-Platform/README.md

 | command         | description                              |
 | :-------------- | :--------------------------------------- |
 | `dev`           | Starts a development instance of the app |

+Special thanks to the [YouTube tutorial by Antonio Erdeljac](https://www.youtube.com/watch?v=Big_aFLmekI) for providing an excellent guide and facilitating my learning process.